FAQ

 A: "Star Trek (2009)" is the most exciting and overall most visually compelling Trek movie in a long time.
 It profits from great performances by most of the actors, and from the work of J.J.
 Abrams, who knows like few other directors how to bring a story to the big screen.
 But the story is the movie's principal weak point.
 It suffers from just too many unlikely coincidences and other huge plot holes.
 Most importantly the character relationships that are quickly forged just don't work out.
 The movie is set in a parallel timeline, which shows a lack of continuity with the established Trek where we would expect it (design & technology), while there is continuity where it shouldn't exist (characters).
 The movie is too obviously designed to get seven characters and a ship named Enterprise together no matter when and how, while the intellectual standards that used to define Trek are deemed expendable.
 Finally, the spectacular yet shocking events in the movie are not likely to get me interested in seeing more stories set in this desolate universe.
 "Star Trek (2009)" compares to the old Trek like a one-night stand to a decade-long relationship.

 "Star Trek Beyond" is perhaps the most pleasant watching among the three movies.
 It manages to recapture some of the old spirit that was missing in the Abramsverse so far.
 The characters and their interactions work much better for me than in the previous two movies.
-On the downside, the story is nothing more than generic science fiction action and not visionary at all.
-What's worse, the movie's villain is the arguably weakest of the whole franchise.
+On the downside, the story is nothing more than generic science fiction action devoid of visionary aspects.
+What's worse, the movie's villain is the arguably weakest of the entire franchise.
 There is no bigger picture in the movie.
 There is no ethical debate.
 And no relevance of the story for our time.

-Read my reviews and see the Abramsverse FAQ.
+Read my reviews of the Abrams movies and see the Abramsverse FAQ.

 Q: What do you think about Star Trek Discovery?

-Read my reviews and see the Discoverse FAQ.
+Read my reviews of Discovery and see the Discoverse FAQ.

 Q: What do you think about Star Trek Picard?

 A: The first season of the show suffers from the slowness of its first couple of episodes, from continued mystery mongering, from stereotypical villains, from the obsession to blow up planets and kill innocent people and from the idea of the Federation as a dystopia.
-The second season season drags out a thin story endlessly.
+The second season season drags out a paper-thin story endlessly.
 But Star Trek Picard demonstrates that new Star Trek may be recognizable as Star Trek in more than only the name and may be meaningful, quite unlike a certain other series.
-The third season is clearly the best one because it recaptures some of the old spirit, for which first and foremost the veteran TNG cast members deserve credit.
+The third season is clearly the best one because it recaptures a bit of the old spirit, for which first and foremost the veteran TNG cast members deserve credit.
 The season is accordingly full of fan service, which at times becomes a tad too much.
-And it ends with a disappointment as a new old enemy enters the stage, whose appearance renders the eight previous episodes more or less meaningless.
+And it ends with a disappointment as a new old enemy enters the stage, whose appearance renders the eight preceding episodes largely meaningless.

 Read my reviews of Star Trek Picard.